Der bewegte Mann: Reception

 The film opened on 188 screens on 6 October 1994 and was number one at the German box office.
 It sold 1 million tickets in its first three weeks generating a gross of $10.3 million.
-It remained in the top 10 for 24 weeks and went on to become the highest-grossing German film with admissions of over 6 million and a gross of over 60 million Deutsche Mark ($43 million).
+It remained in the top 10 for 24 weeks and went on to become one of the highest-grossing German films with admissions of over 6 million and a gross of over 60 million Deutsche Mark ($43 million).
 It was the most popular German film of 1994 with almost 4 million admissions and also in 1995 with over 2 million admissions.
 It was also a success in Switzerland and Finland.

 The film was awarded the Golden Shell for best film at the German Film Awards and also won awards for best director (Wortmann) and best actor (Krol).